A Rockin' Good Way (to Mess Around and Fall in Love)

 "A Rockin' Good Way (to Mess Around and Fall in Love)" is a song first recorded in 1958 by Priscilla Bowman, on the Abner Records label (ABNER DJ 1018).
 Bowman was given vocal backing by The Spaniels.

 Dinah Washington and Brook Benton version

 In 1960 the song was recorded as a pop and R&B duet by Dinah Washington and Brook Benton.
 The single was the second pairing for the singers and, like their first single together, it went to number 1 on the R&B chart and was a top ten pop single as well.

 The song was written by Benton, Clyde Otis and Luchi de Jesus.
-The single, with the song title styled "A Rockin' Good Way (To Mess Around And Fall I Love)", included orchestra arranged and conducted by Belford Hendricks.
+The single, with the song title styled "A Rockin' Good Way (to Mess Around and Fall in Love)", included orchestra arranged and conducted by Belford Hendricks.